sanithps98/Arduino-Programming/README.md

-# Arduino-Programming
-Controlling Servo Motors with Arduino UNO and an Android Application
+# Controlling Servo Motors with Arduino UNO and an Android Application

 In this project, we are going to control two servo motors using an Arduino UNO and an Android app on a mobile device.